ArtemisE1Tara/Help-guide/installing_mods_songs.md

 - Your ip hasn't changed, as it changes from time to time
 - Your ip is not 127.0.0.1
 ### If none of these work restart your quest and try them all again

+***

+- Once the mod is in bmbf look in the mods tab to check that it was added sucsesfully and that the mod is toggled on.
+- After this make sure to click "sync to beatsaber" in the top right of bmbf

 ---
 # To add songs to your game you can use a few different methods